Docs

 Run the installer

-Once installed, Rails UI includes several tasks and generators.
+The gem includes several tasks and generators.
 Run the install task to kick things off.

 This task is responsible for setting the foundation for Rails UI, which includes assets, templates, template-specific pages, and more.